timbitz/Aligater/README.md

 =================

 Software suite for detection of chimeric or circular RNAs from high-throughput sequencing data.
-Designed for use on LIGR-seq data (_citation coming.._), but can be applied to regular RNAseq for detection of circular RNAs as well (_experimental_).
+Designed for use on LIGR-seq data, but can be applied to other RNA-RNA interaction sets such as those produced from CLASH.

 Table of Contents
 -----------------